duointeractive/media-nommer/doc_src/source/jsonapi.rst

 API Call Reference
 ------------------

-All API calls consist of a JSON-formatted **POST** request sent to the following URLs.
+All API calls are sent via **POST**, and have keys that may either be straight string values or JSON.
 Responses are also JSON-formatted.

 .. note:: You should send these calls to the host/port that your :doc:`feederd`
     is running on.
 This defaults to 8001, but may specify when you call the